Tuesday, December 3, 2024

 Pink Lane

-I had a little holiday in Newcastle and I hadn't planned to have any sexual adventures.
+I had a little holiday in Newcastle upon Tyne and I hadn't planned to have any sexual adventures.
 I hadn't taken my viagra with me or my thin condoms.
 Looking on the Internet I could see that there was an alleyway called Pink Lane where there are three massage establishments.
 So of course I decided to wander along Pink Lane to have a look at what was going on.

 I hadn't realised that there are two parts of Pink Lane on either side of a main road.
 The part that I found was short and had two Chinese massage establishments next to each other.
 They looked quite professional and I went into one of them.
 The woman was middle-aged to elderly.
 While I was having the massage on the massage table she asked if I wanted anything else.